tanish35/tanish35/README.md

 # Hey, I'm Tanish Majumdar! 👋

 <!-- Introduction -->
 I'm a first-year IT student at Jadavpur University with a passion for coding, and exploring the world of technology.
-Currently, I'm sharpening my skills on platforms like CodeWars.

 <!-- Languages Used -->
 ## 💻 Languages Used